NikKowPHP/social-brain/chapters/chapter-1.md

 **Ultimately, the Adaptive Profile is the goal for everyone on this journey.** It represents the integrated brain of a true Conductor.
 Maria begins her story leading with her [ICON: Blueprint] Architect brain, but her transformation throughout this book is a journey *toward* becoming Adaptiveâ€”a leader who can call upon the [ICON: Blueprint] Architect's logic, the [ICON: Bridge] Connector's empathy, and the [ICON: Shield] Sentinel's insight with skill and intention.
 This book is your roadmap to developing your own Adaptive, Conductor profile.

 ---
+> ### **Pause & Reflect: Hear Your Orchestra**
+>
-> *"Pause for a moment and consider your result.
+> Pause for a moment and consider your result.
 Does it resonate?
+>
+> Think of the last difficult conversation you had.
+Which of your brain profiles was in the conductor's seat?
+Was it the [ICON: Blueprint] Architect, trying to win with logic?
+The [ICON: Bridge] Connector, trying to smooth things over?
+Or the [ICON: Shield] Sentinel, feeling under attack?
+>
-Think of a recent difficult conversation.
-Did your dominant profile show up?
-The first step to conducting the orchestra is simply to hear the music it's already playing."*
+> There is no right answer.
+The only goal is awareness.
+The first step to conducting the orchestra is simply to hear the music it's already playing.
 ---

 #### **The Tempo of Your Orchestra: Introversion and Extraversion**